younggglcy/reminder/README.md

 }
 ```

-And for every 15 minutes, you'll have a notify as below
+And for every 15 minutes, you'll have a notification as below

 ![](https://raw.githubusercontent.com/GODLiangCY/reminder/main/preview.png)